 At Millcreek of Pontotoc, an impulse control disorder treatment clinic in North Mississippi, we recognize the unique, and often overwhelming, challenges that come with having a child who is struggling with the symptoms of an impulse control disorder.
 Remaining sensitive to the needs of this population of children and teens, we offer specialized impulse control disorder treatment at our clinic that is tailored to meet the individual needs of each child or teen who is admitted into our treatment center.
 Situated on 18 beautifully shaded acres of serene landscape, our 51-bed psychiatric residential treatment center provides caring and compassionate treatment for children adn teens between the ages of 6 and 20 who are struggling with an array of mental, emotional, and/or behavioral concerns, including impulse control disorders.
 In this safe and secure setting at our impulse control disorder treatment clinic, the behavioral and educational needs of these emotionally disturbed children and teens can be addressed as they develop the skills they need to learn how to manage their symptoms, overcome their negative thought patterns, and take the first step towards the happy, healthy, and bright future they deserve.

-Helping a Loved One Get Impulse Control Disorder Treatment at Millcreek of Pontotoc
+Helping a Loved One Get Treatment for Impulse Control Disorder

 If your child or teen is struggling with the devastating impact of having an impulse control disorder, you may have found yourself at a point where you feel helpless as to what you can do to put an end to their destructive behaviors.
 Your emotions may vary from anger to shame to frustration, all the while feeling consumed with fear as to what your child or teen’s future holds if they do not get help.
 If you are concerned about the behaviors that your child or teen is displaying, but are unsure as to whether or not the behaviors are indicative of a clinical problem, take note of the following signs that are commonly associated with the presence of impulse control disorders: